Bernardo Élis

-Bernardo Élis (1915–1997) was a Brazilian academic and author.
+Bernardo Élis (1915–1997) was a Brazilian novelist and professor.
 He was born in the state of Goiás to a literary family; his father was the symbolist poet Erico Curado. Élis is primarily remembered today as an author of short fiction.
 His novel O Tronco won the Premio Jabuti in 1967, and was adapted into an award-winning film by João Batista de Andrade.

 In 1975, Elis was elected to the Brazilian Academy of Letters.
+He taught geography at the Federal University of Goiás and literature at the Pontifical Catholic University of Goiás.